BlendServe: Optimizing Offline Inference for Auto-regressive Large Models with Resource-aware Batching: Implementation and Evaluation

 \subsection{Sensitivity study}

-To demonstrate the generality of \sys{} in real-world scenarios, we then evaluate on more diverse synthetic workloads, with a large range of \density{} and \psr{}.
+To demonstrate the generality of \sys{} in real-world scenarios, we evaluate on more diverse synthetic workloads, with a large range of \density{} and \psr{}.
 In addition to the four most representative workloads shown in Table~\ref{tab:eval-representative-workloads}, we conduct a grid search of \density{} from $0.80$ to $1.40$ and \psr{} from $0.05$ to $0.45$ with step sizes $0.05$ and $0.10$, respectively.
-In total, we synthesize $65$ traces and evaluate \sys{} and the best-performed baseline NanoFlow-DFS on these traces.
-Due to limited GPU resources, we use the frontend scheduler of \sys{} to generate practical batch schedules that are the same as running on real GPUs, which are then fed into a \textit{simulated GPU backend} to get the estimated inference time.
+In total, we synthesize $65$ workloads to compare \sys{} and the best-performed baseline NanoFlow-DFS.
+Due to limited GPU resources, we use the frontend scheduler of \sys{} to generate actual batch schedules that are the same as running on real GPUs, which are then fed into a \textit{simulated GPU backend} to get the estimated inference time.
 For the backend simulation, we use polynomial fit to estimate the GPU runtime when given a certain amount of compute and memory usage.
-Results show that only a $0.91$\% difference exists between the real and simulation speedup over the four representative workloads on average.
+Our calibration shows only a $0.91$\% difference between the real and simulation speedup over the four representative workloads on average.
 Therefore, our simulation results practically reflect real performance.

-As shown in Figure~\ref{fig:eval-sensitivity-workloads}, \sys{} consistently outperforms the baseline in all workloads by $14$\% to $34$\%, with an average speedup of $22.53$\%, demonstrating the generality of the proposed method.
-Since both \sys{} and NanoFlow-DFS can achieve the highest \psr{} with DFS ordering, the inference throughput remains stable when varying different \psr{}.
-However, we find that the advantages of \sys{} from resource overlapping tend to shrink with smaller \density{}, which is caused by the larger GPU interference with memory-intensive workloads.
-At the same time, the relative speedup achieves the maximal $1.34\times$ when the \density{} is around $1.30$, potentially because $1.30$ is the best resource ratio for overlapping.
+As shown in Figure~\ref{fig:eval-sensitivity-workloads}, \sys{} consistently outperforms the baseline in all workloads by $14$\% to $34$\%, with an average speedup of $22.53$\%.
+Since both \sys{} and NanoFlow-DFS achieve near-optimal \psr{}, the inference throughput remains stable when \psr{} varies.
+However, the benefits \sys{} gains from resource overlapping tend to shrink with smaller \density{}s, potentially due to more severe GPU interference on memory-intensive workloads.
+Additionally, the relative speedup achieves its maximum of $1.34\times$ when \density{} is around $1.30$, potentially because resource overlapping and GPU interference strike a balance under this ratio.